 Step Four: Create a Referral Program / Offer an Incentive

 You can choose to offer anyone in your immediate network, as well as your current clients, a referral bonus as an incentive for sending you new business.

 By offering your existing client a discount on their services when you sign someone they’ve referred to you — or by paying your great aunt Carol 10% of the first month’s services when her hairdresser’s daughter signs on to work with you — you can motivate your network to spread the “gospel of YOU” more frequently.

 It’s important that you keep in touch with your network & send them updates when you’re in the market for new clients.
 You can set this up as a repeating monthly or quarterly check in, or just plan to do it on an “as needed” basis.

 Think about it: Instead of sending five million cold emails to potential clients who’ve never heard of you, you can activate your network by sending a single group message, asking them to send new potential clients to you & sharing an incentive.

 Step Six: Pay it Forward

 As your network grows, you’ll probably establish connections with others who offer services (maybe even similar services to yours) who might also be looking for quality referrals on a regular basis.

 In this case, you can create a “referral chain” with these other business owners, where you agree to share leads with one other.

-If a client lead slides into your inbox who isn’t ideal-- pay it forward by passing it on to someone who you know does amazing work with those types of clients.
-Both parties will thank you (plus it conjures up some seriously good juju, AKA Client Karma).
+If a client lead slides into your inbox who isn’t ideal, pay it forward by passing it on to someone who you know does amazing work with those types of clients.
+Both parties will thank you — plus it conjures up some seriously good Client Karma.